 Can a Miniature Schnauzer be left alone whilst I am at work?

-Yes, this breed can be independent when it needs to be and is perfectly alright staying home alone whilst you are at work provided, he or she has plenty of toys to play with whilst you are gone.
+Yes, this breed can be independent when it needs to be and is perfectly alright staying home alone whilst you are at work provided that they have plenty of toys to play with whilst you are gone.
 Bored dogs get themselves into trouble.
 Otherwise many Pet Owners, recommend Doggy Day Care as the perfect solution for company enrichment, and socialisation during the day.

 Are Miniature Schnauzer’s hypoallergenic?

 Yes!
 This is a low shedding breed that does not make pet allergies flare up.